ServiceNow/Fast-LLM/README.md

 ## Overview

 Fast-LLM is a new open-source library for training large language models.
-It's design focuses on speed, scalability, flexibility, and ease of use.
+Its design focuses on speed, scalability, flexibility, and ease of use.
 Fast-LLM is built on top of [PyTorch](https://pytorch.org/) and [Triton](https://triton-lang.org) to provide a state-of-the-art training experience.

 ## Why Fast-LLM?